SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 Kael stares at me blankly, his gaze only being broken by his blinks.
 “Did you do anything?”

 I point at the front door.
 “See how it’s singed and burned?”
 He looks over.
-“I threw a… dart thing at it.
+“I threw a… knife thing at it.
 Right after he left.”

-“A… dart?”
+“A… knife?”
 He turned back to me.
-“Where’d you get a dart?”
+“Where’d you get a knife?”

 I go to pick up the television, attempting to place it back on its stand, the only thing still standing normally.
 “It kind of just appeared in my hand.”